 Active investing involves trusting your money to a fund manager who uses their investment skills to try and beat the market return.
 Active funds management gives you the chance to beat the market return if your fund manager gets their market timing and stock selection right.

-Over the past 10 years, active investing has become less popular because fund managers are fidning it harder and harder to beat each-other.
+Over the past 10 years, active investing has become less popular because fund managers are finding it harder and harder to beat each other.
 It’s not because active fund managers are getting less skillful but rather because funds management is extremely competitive.
 As more fund managers have joined the industry, it gets more difficult for them to beat the market because active managers are the market.

 Of course some fund managers will beat the market over a given period and some will underperform.
 Unfortunately there’s no magic formula to picking the fund managers likely to beat the market in the future.